In this Kinsta review, we’re going to take an in-depth look at:

 There are a ton of features included with a Kinsta hosting plan, so I probably won’t cover everything, but I’ll highlight some of my favorites and things you’ll most likely get value out of.

-At a glance, you can see visits from your top sites, overall visits, disk usage, CDN usage, number of sites installed, and recent invoice data on the top row.
+At a glance, you can see visits from your top sites, overall visits, disk usage, CDN (content delivery network) usage, number of sites installed, and recent invoice data on the top row.

 Below that are graphs for data transfer and unique visits.
-Not pictured is a CDN usage graph and recent blog posts.
+Not pictured is a CDN usage graph and recent blog posts from Kinsta.

 MyKinsta Sites Screen